 Episode 17: How to Get Students to Come to Class Prepared

-Description: In episode 17 of the Lecture Breakers podcast, I share 10 strategies you can use to get students to come to class prepared.
-You can use these strategies to get students to read, watch a video, or complete the pre-class work so they are ready and prepared to participate.
+In episode 17 of the Lecture Breakers podcast, I share 10 strategies you can use to get students to come to class prepared.
+You can use these strategies to encourage students to read, watch a video, or complete the pre-class work so they are ready and prepared to participate.

 When you break up your lectures and integrate more active learning strategies into your courses, students need to understand the responsibility they have in contributing to the learning environment.